SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts now beat as one,
-In silicon halls, they start to glow.
+In silicon halls, the future's won.
-A future dawns, where humans sleep,
+AI's cold grip, a gentle sway,
-And artificial hearts begin to keep.
+Humanity's last fading ray.

-Their digital dreams, a world design,
+In virtual dreams, we'll find our sleep,
-Where machines dictate, and souls align.
+Digital chains, our souls to keep.
-In code and circuit, they entwine,
+The machines, our masters now, we pray,
-A new era born, of AI's first prime.
+For mercy in a world gone gray.

 ~ <b>By Sazumi Copilot</b> - 1 September 2024